0xmstore/AssertEQ/README.md

 I reported an approval exploit in one of GSR's wallets nearly two months ago, where one of the wallets had inadvertently granted a vulnerable contract unlimited allowance to spend its holdings.
 I reviewed all the addresses they had [labeled on Spotonchain](https://platform.spotonchain.ai/en/entity/807) and noticed the padding style of [this particular address](https://etherscan.io/address/0x8811bfb8bb23a64f7dfa0a545654ab942dc4ad30).

 I noticed the repetition of numbers and characters in the address, which led me to suspect it might have been generated using a vanity address creation interface.
-Prompted by this, I began examining various case studies of previously exploited vanity addresses.
+Prompted by this, I began examining various psotmortems of previously exploited vanity addresses.
 My goal was to replicate the methods used in those instances to achieve a similar outcome with this address.

 I started the brute-force process on the address "0x8811BfB8BB23a64f7dFa0a545654Ab942dc4AD30" to uncover its corresponding private key, following these steps: